Houston’s Freeways: Who Was Displaced and Why?

 The Fifth Ward, northeast of downtown Houston, suffered the most significant displacement of Black residents.
 The Eastex Freeway bisected the western part of the Fifth Ward, and Interstate 10 (East Freeway) cut a swath through the southern part of the Fifth Ward parallel to Lyons Avenue, a major commercial and entertainment district for Houston’s Black community.
 Lyons Avenue was no longer a through street due to the East Freeway creating a dead end at Harbor Street.

 Under the methodology used, the number of census roll matches for residences removed by Loop 610 was significantly lower compared to other freeways.
 That is particularly true for the section of Loop 610 West that removed 200 residential structures, but only nine could be matched to the 1950 census data.
 It turns out this lack of matches has a simple explanation.
 Many of the houses that were cleared for the freeway were not built until after 1950, meaning their occupants were not counted in the 1950 census.
 To varying degrees, the same explanation applies to other sections of Loop 610, which were farther from downtown and representative of some of the earliest suburbanization of Houston.
 Adjacent to Loop 610 North were existing neighborhoods such as Sunset Heights and Lindale Park, with predominantly white residents, and Independence Heights, a historically Black community that was an incorporated city at one time.
 Although the percentage of census matches for Loop 610 is small, the fact that 87% of known displaced residents were white likely reflects the demographic composition at the time the highway was aligned.
-However, a significant number of unmatched structures in Independence Heights were removed due to a realignment through the southern part of that neighborhood, suggesting a higher number of displaced Black residents than the data indicates.
+However, a significant number of unmatched structures in Independence Heights were removed due to a realignment through the southern part of that neighborhood, making the figure “87%” highly uncertain.

 As previously stated, the most important aspect of this analysis is that it is based on the demographics of neighborhoods and residents at the time of the alignment decisions.
 Other analyses, which estimate displacement based on right-of-way clearances or actual freeway construction, are less reliable when used to determine the motives behind freeway placement.